-San Antonio College Technology Tips for Remote Readiness for Students
+San Antonio College Technology Tips for Students: Online Readiness

 San Antonio College

 Monday - Thursday: 8 a.m. - 7 p.m.

 Mon – Fri: 8am – 12am

 Sat: 9am – 9pm

 Mega Lab Student Technology Training Workshops Calendar / Registration

 Click on the Calendar Link.
 From the calendar page, you will need to click on the drop down arrow beside “Category” and select “Mega Lab Trainings” option.
 On the displayed page, select a desired training workshop and register.

 - Keep liquids away from your computer: Liquids can damage the laptop and corrupt data.